tongjiaming/Figure-Referencing/README.md

 ## Prepare Data
 Run the `load_data/extract_pmc_to_json.py` after putting raw data at the right place.

-When loading data, you can set fake_ref_ration to control the number of fake refs.
+When loading data, you can set `fake_ref_ratio` to control the number of fake refs.

 Fake refs are refs that are targeting nothing.